-Recently I have been reflecting on how God is close to us – even when it doesn’t feel like it.
-As we enter into a new year, I hope that the things God has shown me will greatly encourage you.
+This article reflects on how God is close to us – even when it doesn’t feel like it.

 Reflecting on Immanuel

 Immanuel.
-I have seen this word everywhere this holiday season.
-It seemed to pop up in every song and Christmas carol.
+This word seems to pop up everywhere during the holiday season.
+It seems to appear in every song and Christmas carol.
 It means ’God with us’.

 This is important!